 Finally, there’s the server side, or the back end, which is necessary to connect different parts of the service.
 Your servers need to be secure since this is where all the data is kept for customers and restaurants alike.

-Cost to make an on-demand delivery website
+Cost to make a food delivery website

 The cost to build a food delivery website isn’t set in stone, of course.
-Depending on the outsourcing development company you hire, it can vary greatly.
+Depending on the outsourcing website development company you hire, it can vary greatly.
 We can offer a rough estimate based on the specialists you’ll need for the job and the time it will take to complete.
 The team to build a local food delivery website will look like this:

 - 1 project manager